An escape of vector matter-wave soliton from a parabolic trap: Introduction

-Hawking radiation is the remarkable property of black hole: it occurs due to creation of a particle-antiparticle pair nearby the black hole edge \cite{c:hawking}.
-If one of the pair constituents crosses the event horizon, it never returns, thus giving rise to the emission from the black hole, which in its turn leads to decreasing of black hole energy and mass (for review see, e.g., Ref.\cite{c:page-review}).
-Nevertheless, the main difficulty in the experimental confirmation of Hawking radiation is the big mass of known black holes in universe, and, hence, weak intensity of Hawking radiation.
-That is why the reproducing of black holes in laboratory conditions are of great interest.
-From one side, small artificial black holes can be created in large hadron collider \cite{c:LHC}.
-From the other side, the phenomena, originated by gravity, are reproducible (through the similarity of wave processes) in number of other physical systems, called analogue gravity models \cite{c:anal-grav}.
-In particular, black holes and Hawking radiation can be obtained in electromagnetic wave waveguide \cite{c:elect-wg}, slow light in moving medium \cite{c:slow-light}\footnote{Although the possibility to achieve the experimental confirmation of Hawking radiation in this structure is doubtful \cite{c:slow-light-discussion}} or in optical fibers \cite{c:opt-fibers-theory} (actually, first experimental evidence of Hawking radiation was observed in this system \cite{c:opt-fibers-experiments}, although the nature of observed phenomena is also discussable \cite{c:fiber-optics-discussion}), surface waves on moving water \cite{c:moving-water}, the moving flow with a gradient from subsonic to supersonic flow (so called acoustic or sonic black hole \cite{c:unruh}).
-Sonic black holes, after being predicted in 1981, later was implemented in quantum liquids like liquid He \cite{c:He}, atomic \cite{c:BEC} and polaritonic \cite{c:exc-pol} Bose-Einstein condensates (BEC).
-Moreover, reproducing in BEC a system with inner horizon (analogue of charged black hole \cite{c:inner-horizon}), it is possible to achieve experimentally a black hole lasing, i.e. existence of self-amplifying Hawking radiation \cite{c:BH-lasing-exper}.
+Hawking radiation represents an additional emission mechanism of particles from a potential well along with classical escaping by external perturbations\cite{Hanggi1990, Rooney2016, Potnis2017} and quantum tunnelling\cite{Caldeira1983, Potnis2017}.
+A simplified view of this process is that quantum fluctuations create a particle-antiparticle pair nearby the black hole edge \cite{Hawking1974-nature,Hawking1975-cmp}.
+If one of the pair constituents crosses the event horizon, it never returns, thus giving rise to the emission from the black hole, which in its turn leads to decreasing of black hole energy and mass (for review see, e.g., Ref.\cite{review-Page2005-njp}).
+However, Hawking emission from nowadays known astronomic black holes is hard to explore because of its weak predicted intensity.
+Charged black hole amplification of Hawking radiation can take place owing to the resonance in the cavity formed by inner and outer horizons with subsequent black hole lasing \cite{lasing-Corley1999-prd,lasing-Leonhardt2007}.
+To realize this idea in BEC a variety of different configurations has been proposed \cite{BEC-Finazzi2010-njp,BEC-Zapata2011-njp,BEC-DeNova2014-njp,BEC-Finazzi2015-prl,BEC-deNova2015-njp}, and later an experimental realization of lasing from BEC was reported \cite{Steinhauer2014-nature}.
+It is noteworthy that, through the similarity of wave processes, gravity phenomena can be also modelled in others physical systems: electromagnetic wave waveguide \cite{elect-wg-Schutzhold2005-prl}, slow light in moving medium \cite{slow-light-Leonhardt200-prl,slow-light-Leonhardt2002-nature}\footnote{Although the possibility to achieve the experimental confirmation of Hawking radiation in this structure is doubtful \cite{slow-light-discussion-Visser2000-prl,slow-light-discussion-Unruh2003-prd}} or in optical fibers \cite{opt-fibers-theory-Faccio2010-epl,opt-fibers-theory-Philibin2008-science}\footnote{Actually, first experimental evidence of Hawking radiation was observed in this system \cite{opt-fibers-experiments-Belgiorno2010-prl,opt-fibers-experiments-Rubino2011-njp}, although the nature of observed phenomena is under discussion \cite{fiber-optics-discussion-Unruh2012-prd}}, surface waves on moving water \cite{moving-water-Rousseaux2008-njp,moving-water-Weinfurtner2011-prl}, the moving flow with a gradient from subsonic to supersonic flow (so-called acoustic or sonic black hole) \cite{Unruh1981-prl,gas-Auregan2015-prd}.
+Sonic black holes, after being predicted in 1981, was implemented in quantum liquids like liquid He \cite{He-Jacobson1998-prd}.